Conditions We Treat

 Viral infections causing warts, cold sores, or shingles.

-Fungal infections of skin, scalp, or nails (ringworm, athlete’s foot, yeast).
+Fungal infections of skin, scalp, or nails (e.g., ringworm, athlete’s foot).

 Benign nevi (moles)